burst-apps-team/burst-wiki/qbundle.md

 #### Configure Firewall

-If you click ‘configure firewall’ it will give you an option requesting confirmation that you wish to change the windows firewall to allow access locally and over the WAN to the program on this computer.
+If the “Configure Windows firewall” is clicked, the user will be asked for confirmation that they wish to change the Windows firewall to allow access locally and over the WAN to the program on this computer.

 <img src="Windows_firewall.png" title="Windows_firewall.png" alt="Windows_firewall.png" width="404" height="404" />